 Since I took the Epsom Salt pictures the bump that felt like there was a single grain of sand left, has begun to feel as if there is a little mound of grains of sand.
 That is, rather than totally going away it’s getting the least bit bigger.

-I think this is related to the fact I’ve had tremendous stress recently.
-It was making my legs collapse when I was trying to walk.
+I think this is related to tremendous stress recently, making my legs collapse when I try to walk.

 My feeling, now, is that somehow stress contributes to the growth of those kinds of bumps, the same way it appears to increase plaque affecting cataracts and plaque within the brain affecting memory…